Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Abstract

 \section{Abstract}

-Investigations of the phase diagram of quantum chromodynamics (QCD) have revealed exotic new possibilities.
-Experimental investigations with relativistic heavy ion collision experiments (RHICE) have been able to probe relatively low baryon chemical potential regime of the QCD phase diagram, namely the quark-gluon plasma (QGP) phase.
-An entire new spectrum of phases is expected to arise at very high baryon chemical potential, which may remain out of reach at these terrestrial experiments.
-These phases are collectively referred to as {\it color superconducting phases}.
-Attention is naturally directed towards astrophysics where gravity assisted ultra high baryon density objects naturally occur.
-The densest such object, which can be directly observed, is a neutron star.
-It is thus speculated that cores of neutron stars provide a natural laboratory where such exotic phases of QCD may exist.
-In fact, the theoretically well established {\it neutron superfluidity phase} is also believed to be found only inside neutron stars.
-Focus on neutrons stars has tremendously intensified in recent years from a completely different angle.
-Even though the first {\it indirect} detection of gravitational waves had come long ago from a binary neutron star (BNS) system, it is the direct detection of gravitational waves by LIGO/Virgo from BNS merger events which has allowed the possibility of directly probing the properties of the interior of a neutron star.
+It is believed that cores of neutron stars provide a natural laboratory where exotic high baryon density phases of QCD may exist.
+In fact, the theoretically well established {\it neutron superfluid phase} is also believed to be found only inside neutron stars.
+Focus on neutrons stars has tremendously intensified in recent years with the direct detection of gravitational waves by LIGO/Virgo from binary neutron star (BNS) merger events which has allowed the possibility of directly probing the properties of the interior of a neutron star.
 A truly remarkable phenomenon manifested by rapidly rotating neutron stars is in their {\it avatar} as {\it Pulsars}.
 The accuracy of pulsar timing can reach the level of one part in 10$^{15}$, comparable to that of atomic clocks.
 Indeed, it was such a great accuracy which had allowed the first indirect detection of gravitational waves from a BNS system.
 Such an incredible accuracy of pulse timings points to a very interesting possibility.
-Any deformation of the pulsar, even if it is extremely tiny, has the potential of leaving its imprints on the pulses through introduction of tiny perturbations in the entire moment of inertial (MI) tensor.
+Any deformation of the pulsar, even if it is extremely tiny, has the potential of leaving its imprints on the pulses through introduction of tiny perturbations in the entire moment of inertia (MI) tensor.
 While, the diagonal components of perturbed MI tensor affect the pulse timings, the off-diagonal components lead to wobbling of pulsar, directly affecting the pulse profile.
 This opens up a new window of opportunity for exploring various phase transitions occurring inside a pulsar core, through induced density fluctuations, which may be observable as perturbations in the pulse timing as well as its profile.
 Such perturbations also naturally induce a rapidly changing quadrupole moment of the star, thereby providing a new source of gravitational wave emission.
 Another remarkable possibility arises when we consider the effect of an external gravitational wave on neutron star.
 With the possibility of detecting any minute changes in its configuration through pulse observations, the neutron star has the potential of performing as a Weber detector of gravitational wave.
 This brief review will focus on these specific aspects of a pulsar.
 Specifically, the focus will be on the type of physics which can be probed by utilizing the effect of changes in the MI tensor of the pulsar on pulse properties.